Gonzih/blog.gonzih.me/content/post/2020-02-12-foraging-cat-toy.markdown

 <!--more-->

-Main difference in this design is that it's implemented in OpenSCAD and as a result fully configurable.
+Main difference in this design is that it's implemented in OpenSCAD and as a result is fully configurable.

 3D designs are available on [github](https://github.com/Gonzih/scad-library/blob/master/stl/foraging_cat_toy.stl).
 OpenSCAD source code is available also on [github](https://github.com/Gonzih/scad-library/blob/master/foraging_cat_toy.scad),